JeromeA/LispIdeaPlugin/NOTES.md

 ## Multiple passes for parsing

+To parse a file, we need to know everything about the packages they use.

-When it comes to the number of passes, there are 3 categories of project:
+From the point of view of multi-passes parsing, there are 3 categories of project:
-* Test projects, that only use CL-USER package, or packages which only use CL.
-Super easy to parse in one single pass.
+* Trivial projects, that only use CL-USER package, or packages which in turn only use CL.
+Super easy to parse in one single pass as we know everything about the packages, even if we didn't see them yet.
 But they are just test projects, this never happens for real.
 * Projects with packages.
 If we parse a file without knowing the package definition, we will have to parse it again.
 In that case, it's better to have a quick pass to find the DEFPACKAGEs first (and skip everything else), so that the next pass gets everything right.
-* Project that mess with packages (like calling DEFPACKAGE from macros), but for these, we won't be able to avoid multi-pass, unless we start taking ASDF into account, which is not going to happen early enough.
+* Project that mess with packages (like calling DEFPACKAGE from macros), but for these, we won't be able to avoid multi-pass, unless we start taking system loading into account, which is not going to happen soon, and will always be limited.

 So, we're optimizing for the second case: a quick pass is checking for DEFPACKAGEs before the real parsing is happening.